 STATISTICAL ANALYSIS

 The goal of the analysis was to compare the metabolic profiles of patients to those of healthy controls.
 All statistical tests were conducted in R version 4.3.0.
-Metabolic profiles of patients were compared to those of health controls, first or categorized on the glutamatergic behavior of the disease (hypo-glutamatergic diseases vs hyper-glutamatergic/hypoGABAergic).
+Metabolic profiles of patients were compared to those of health controls, first or categorized on the glutamatergic behavior of the disease (hypoglutamatergic diseases vs hyperglutamatergic/hypoGABAergic).

 The metabolite concentrations were log2-transformed in order to account for the expected high variability and noise found in metabolomics data.
+Because metabolomics deals with The statistical methods chosen for this study have been recently applied in several studies dealing with metabolomics and lipidomics data (Chen et al., 2020; Iurova et al., 2022; Wang et al., 2022; Zandl-Lang et al., 2022, Zhang et al., 2022).

 Multivariate statistical methods were applied on the transformed data in order to account for the small sample size and the inherent multicollinearity of the data.
 Unsupervised principal component analysis (PCA) was performed in order to obtain an overall view of the variation between samples and their separation into clusters.
 Ward hierarchical clustering with Euclidian distance combined with a heatmap (pheatmap version 1.0.12) was used to compare the log-transformed concentrations of all the analyzed metabolites in patients and controls.
-Orthogonal partial least-squares discriminant analysis (OPLS-DA) from the ropls package (version 1.32.0) was used as a supervised model to identify metabolites responsible for group separation.
-Models were evaluated by goodness of fit (R2Y), goodness of prediction (Q2Y), and the root mean square error of estimation (RMSEE).
+The supervised classification model orthogonal partial least-squares discriminant analysis (OPLS-DA) from the ropls package (version 1.32.0) was used as to identify metabolites responsible for group separation.
+This method has the advantage that it removes sources of variation unrelated to group labels, so it is particularly useful when dealing with heterogeneous data like metabolite concentrations (Trygg, J. & Wold, S. 2002).
+The models were evaluated by goodness of fit (R2Y), goodness of prediction (Q2Y), and the root mean square error of estimation (RMSEE).
 7-fold cross-validation was performed to mitigate the risk of overfitting caused by the high dimensionality of the data.
 Metabolites were selected based on their variable importance in projection (VIP) scores (VIP > 1).
 Permutation testing (n=1000) was used to determine the statistical significance of the results (p<0.05).

-The results of the classification models were corroborated by performing Wilcoxon Mann–Whitney tests comparing each metabolite concentration in patients and in controls.
-The non-parametric test was chosen due to the small number of samples.
+Univariate statistical analysis was carried out.by performing Mann–Whitney U tests to find differences in individual metabolite concentrations between patients and controls.
+The non-parametric test was chosen because the smallsizedid not contain enough information to determine whether its underlying distribution was Gaussian.
 Correction for the false discovery rate (FDR) was applied in order to account for the issue of multiple testing (p<0.05).

 Pathway analysis was performed for metabolites with p<0.05 or VIP score > 1 using the Kyoto Encyclopedia of Genes and Genomes (KEGG) database and the KEGGREST package (version 1.40.0).
 Pathways were identified as important when two or more of their metabolite components were found to be altered between the disease groups and the healthy controls.
 The results were plotted after excluding pathways that are ubiquitous or unrelated to synaptic metabolism.
 Special attention was given to the tryptophan metabolism pathway, as well as to the amino acid substrates of Large Neutral Amino Acid Transporter (LAT1).